gsi-upm/calista-bot-tools/README.md

 Given a log file, it will break the log by pieces of conversation (question - answer), and sort it by user, given the data break down per user.

-For each response, it will provide a timestamp, que question and answer, and a list of the modules that contributed to said answer.
+For each response, it will provide a timestamp, que question, whether the answer was correct or not, and a the modules that provided said answer.

 License
 ---------------------------------------